hhucn/webvulnscan/README.rst

  $ wget https://raw.github.com/phihag/vulnsrv/master/vulnsrv.py
  $ python vulnsrv.py

 It's running now under http://localhost:8666/ on your computer.
 Open now a new console for running webvulnsrv.
-Assuming that you are in your home directory and already cloned webvulnsrv...
+Assuming that you are in your home directory and already cloned webvulnscan...

 .. code:: sh